 Submitting an application for a judicial review is not enough to prevent a removal/deportation.

 In some cases, judicial review proceedings – if permission to proceed with a judicial review is granted – against the removal/deportation will mean that the Home Office will defer the removal/deportation.

 There are, however, several exceptions to this.

 The Home Office will not defer removal if:

-- there has been less than 6 months since a previous judicial review or appeal has been concluded on the same or similar issues, or on the same evidence (even if the legal basis of the challenge is different)
+- there has been less than 6 months since a previous judicial review or appeal has been concluded on the same or similar issues, or a judicial review or appeal on the same evidence even if the legal basis of the challenge is different

 - OR there has been less than 6 months since a previous judicial review or appeal has been concluded and the issues being raised could reasonably have been raised at that previous judicial review/appeal

 - OR if the judicial review proceedings are brought during the three-month removal window (see Removal section).
 During the removal window period, an injunction will be required to stop removal.
 Note – at the time of writing, the removal window policy was suspended.
 Read more here.

 - OR if you are due to be removed on a charter flight and bring judicial review proceedings against the removal.
 An injunction will be needed to stop the removal.

 If you have been informed by the Home Office that you are liable to removal/deportation, you may be able to apply for an urgent judicial review to try and secure an injunction to prevent that removal/deportation.